 That is why these symptoms deserve a broader clinical view.
 Morning fatigue, afternoon crashes, reduced workout capacity, and weaker concentration often reflect a system that is working harder than it should to maintain a normal routine.
+Persistent tiredness can also have many underlying drivers, which is why Cleveland Clinic describes fatigue as a symptom with a wide range of possible causes rather than a single problem to fix.

 How IV Therapy Supports Recovery